learn-co-curriculum/redux-thunk-lab/README.md

 # Async Redux Lab: Pictures of Cats

 Who doesn't want to look at pictures of cats?
 Well, now you can look at up to 20 pictures of cats with our new React + Redux app.
-All you have to do is...build it yourself!
+All you have to do is... build it yourself!
 In this lab, you are tasked with building out a React + Redux app that fetches data using Thunk.
 Since this is a pretty specific task, we'll walk through it a bit in this Readme.
 Let's get started!